strimzi/strimzi.github.io/_posts/2019-08-08-hacking-for-cruise-control.md

 oc apply -f kafka.yaml
 ```

 After recieving metric objects directly from Kafka, the cruise control metric reporter will filter out undesired metric objects, and store the remaining in a concurrent hash map.
-Then at periodic intervals designated by the user, the reporter will loop through the concurrent hash map and wrap each metric object's value into a Cruise Control Metric object.
+Then, at periodic intervals designated by the user, the reporter will loop through the concurrent hash map and wrap each metric object's value into a Cruise Control Metric object.
 The reporter will add information like the metric type, time of when the metric value was recorded, and the broker id of where the metric was taken from.
 Finally, then Cruise Control metric object is formatted into a byte array and stored back into Kafka within a topic designated for cruise control metics.

 # Accessing Zookeeper